jernvall-lab/ToothMaker/README.md

 ## Examples

-Some example morphologies from recent studies are shown below, with links to the associated parameter files.
+Some example morphologies from previous studies are shown below, with links to the associated parameter files.
 Red color indicates the presence of a growth factor produced at the enamel knots.
 See References for the corresponding manuscripts for more details.

 Parameter files can be imported into ToothMaker either via Import button, or by drag and drop.